italia/daf-docs/installation/local/devVM.rst

 ^^^^^^^^^^
 Use the following link http://ckan:5000 to access the ckan in the Virtual Machine.

-Use only LDAP user to login
+Use only LDAP user to login.

 METABASE
 ^^^^^^^^
-Use the following link http://metabase:3000 to access the metabase in the Virtual Machines
+Use the following link http://metabase:3000 to access the metabase in the Virtual Machine.

  :USER/MAIL: admin@adim.it
  :PASSWORD: admin01